There is so much “fake history” going around about the Medieval Era that I decided to write this article and create

 Although of course indoor plumbing was uncommon in Medieval Europe, it also wasn’t unheard of.

 Many palaces, monasteries, abbeys and even rich houses had running water and ways for waste to leave the building.

 In Britain the The Worshipful Company of Plumbers was founded in the 14th century and much of their work involved installing, repairing and maintaining conduit pipes.

-Both Exeter and London had networks of tunnels and pipes bringing fresh water into the city, those who could afford it in some cases could request extra pipes to be connected to their home or place of work, such as brewers, cooks, fishmongers, etc.
+Those who could afford could request extra pipes to be connected to their home or place of work, such as brewers, cooks, fishmongers, etc.

 When Henry VI processed through Cheapside in 1432 on his return from France, the Conduit was used to provide free wine to the masses, people could fill their jugs from public fountains across London.

 With all its failings at least that is one bit of Medieval plumbing that’s probably impossible to do with our modern water supply systems 😉

 The Medieval soap industry was huge in Medieval Europe and soon needed guilds for those involved in the trade and production, Naples had a soap maker’s guild since the 6th century, France had them a century later.

 Soap making was done by men and women, often well trained, but soap had been used in Europe for thousands of years.

 The Gauls, Celts and Germanic Tribes are all known to have manufactured and used soap since before the Roman era.

 The Romans didn’t really use soap till then, they used oils to clean their bodies with.